safayassino/High-Performance-Computing/exercise1/README.md

 ### CODE FILES
 `game_of_life.h`: here  i make a header file containing data structures (the grid) and inline accessor functions for cell operations

-`game_of_life_serial.c`:here i do the first serial implementation with both ORDERED and STATIC evolution modes (that will be the baseline for our analysis),  I take in consideration the periodic boundaries
+`game_of_life_serial.c`:here i do the first serial implementation with both ORDERED and STATIC evolution modes (that will be the baseline for our analysis),  I take in consideration the periodic boundariesgit

 `game_of_life_mpi.c`:here I implement the MPI domain (row) decomposition, ghost row exchanges via MPI_Sendrecv, and hybrid MPI+OpenMP evolution function.